DizkoDan/cyberjunx-chirpy-test/_posts/2008-07-25-moosifer-that-would-be-potbel.md

 ---
 id: 492
-title: '@Moosifer that would be potbel...'
+title: '@Moosifer that would be potbel'
 date: '2008-07-25T18:54:30-04:00'
 author: DizkoDan
 layout: post